Divinekk/Nigerian-Fintech-Security-Analysis/README.md

-This repository documents findings from my undergraduate thesis **"Cryptanalysis of Cryptographic Algorithms in Nigerian Banking Security"** which won **Best Presenter Award** at TDK Conference 2025, University of Debrecen, Hungary.
+This repository documents findings from my undergraduate thesis **"Cryptanalysis of Cryptographic Algorithms in Nigerian Banking Security"** which was recognized as the **Best Presenter** at TDK Conference 2025, University of Debrecen, Hungary.

 The research analyzes cryptographic implementations in Nigerian banking and fintech systems, identifying critical vulnerabilities